-As discussed under Issue 2, above, the Transfer will constitute a significant distribution of assets described in $\S 507(b)(2)$.
-Further, you have represented that the Secretary has not notified M of any tax imposed by $\S 507(c)$ due to any willful or flagrant acts or failures to act.
-Consequently, the Transfer would not, of itself, terminate M's private foundation status or subject it to the tax imposed under $\S 507(c)$.
+As discussed under Issue 2, above, the Transfer will constitute a significant distribution of assets described in § 507(b)(2).
+Further, you have represented that the Secretary has not notified you of any tax imposed by § 507(c) due to any willful or flagrant acts or failures to act.
+Consequently, the Transfer would not, of itself, terminate your private foundation status or subject you to the tax imposed under § 507(c).

 Section 507(a)(1) provides that the status of an organization as a private foundation shall be terminated only if such organization notifies the Secretary of its intent to accomplish such termination and such organization pays the tax imposed by § 507(c).
 Furthermore, § 1.507-1(b)(1) provides that in order for a private foundation to terminate its private foundation status under § 507(a)(1) it must submit a statement to the Internal Revenue Service of its intent to terminate its private foundation status under § 507(a)(1).
-In M's situation where there have been no willful repeated acts or failures to act, and no flagrant act or failure to act, which would give rise to taxes and penalties under Chapter 42, M may elect to terminate its private foundation status by notifying the Manager, Exempt Organizations Determinations (TE/GE), of its intent to accomplish such termination and paying any termination tax deemed to be due under § 507(c).
+In your situation where there have been no willful repeated acts or failures to act, and no flagrant act or failure to act, which would give rise to taxes and penalties under Chapter 42, you may elect to terminate your private foundation status by notifying the Manager, Exempt Organizations Determinations (TE/GE), of your intent to accomplish such termination and paying any termination tax deemed to be due under § 507(c).

 Section 507(c) imposes a tax on a terminating private foundation equal to the lesser of the aggregate tax benefit resulting from its § 501(c)(3) status and the value of its net assets.
 Section 507(e) and § 1.507-7(a) provide that, for purposes of § 507(c), the value of the net assets shall be determined at whichever time such value is greater: (1) the first day on which the organization takes action which culminates in its ceasing to be a private foundation, or (2) the date on which it ceases to be a private foundation.
-Finally, § 1.507-7(b)(1) provides that in the case of a voluntary termination under § 507(a)(1), the date for determining the value of the foundation's assets for purposes of calculating the termination tax under § 507(a)(1).
-The date for determining the value of M's assets for purposes of calculating its termination tax is the date it gives Notice.
-If M gives Notice after the Transfer, the value of its assets on the date of the Notice would be Zero Dollars (\$0.00), and, thus, the amount of the § 507(c)

-termination tax imposed on M would be Zero Dollars (\$0.00).
+Finally, § 1.507-7(b)(1) provides that in the case of a voluntary termination under § 507(a)(1), the date for determining the value of the foundation's assets for purposes of calculating the termination tax under § 507(c) shall be the date on which the foundation gives the notification described in § 507(a)(1).
+The date for determining the value of your assets for purposes of calculating the value of you assets on the date of the Notice would be Zero Dollars (\$0.00), and, thus, the amount of the § 507(c) termination tax imposed on you would be Zero Dollars (\$0.00).